ceramicnetwork/CIPs/CIPs/CIP-8/CIP-8.md

 * If the record uses the *dag-cbor* format (not signed), `genesisRecord.data` MUST equal `null`
 * `owners` is an array of DID strings
-* If `schema` is defined it should be Ceramic DocId string
+* If `schema` is defined it should be Ceramic StreamId string
 * If `tags` is defined it should be an array of strings
 * `content` should be JSON
 * If `schema` is defined the data in the `content` should be valid according to the schema